mtdukes/evl-analysis/readme.md

 Yet a question remains: Did the change in early voting locations disproportionately impact any group of voters in particular?

-We're working to answer the question using data on more than 7 million registered voters.
+We sought to answer the question using data on more than 7 million registered voters.

 ## The data

-WRAL News is using the following publicly available data from the State Board of Elections and Ethics Enforcement:
+WRAL News used the following publicly available data from the State Board of Elections and Ethics Enforcement:

 * [2018 voter registration file as of Sept.
 22, 2018](https://s3.amazonaws.com/dl.ncsbe.gov/data/ncvoter_Statewide.zip).
 Coordinates in WGS 84 decimal degrees (EPSG:4326).
 * [Latitude/Longitude coordinates for unique NC voter addresses](https://s3.amazonaws.com/dl.ncsbe.gov/ShapeFiles/address_points_sboe.zip)